discordjs/guide/guide/popular-topics/embeds.md

 There are a few limits to be aware of while planning your embeds due to the API's limitations.
 Here is a quick reference you can come back to:

 - Embed titles are limited to 256 characters
-- Embed descriptions are limited to 2048 characters
+- Embed descriptions are limited to 4096 characters
 - There can be up to 25 fields
 - A field's name is limited to 256 characters and its value to 1024 characters
 - The footer text is limited to 2048 characters
 - The author name is limited to 256 characters
 - The sum of all characters from all embed structures in a message must not exceed 6000 characters
-- A bot can have one embed per message
-- A webhook can have ten embeds per message
+- Ten embeds can be sent per message

 Source: [Discord API documentation](https://discord.com/developers/docs/resources/channel#embed-limits)